rcolepeterson/webpack-made-easy/README.md

 ```
 Goto http://localhost:8080/webpack-dev-server/ you should see a console statement printed out in your browser's console panel.

-Congratulations you have server running a webpack application!
+Congratulations you have a server running a webpack application!
 Make some changes and you see them reflected in the browser.

 ### Part 3 - Modules.
 Let's require a module.